kokkos/kokkos-core-wiki/Kokkos-Graphs-Design.md

 #### Type Erasure

-The goal of this structure is to enable compile-time kernel fusion when the structure of the application permits it while providing a straightforward interface for situations where
+The goal of this structure is to enable compile-time kernel fusion when the structure of the application permits it while providing a straightforward interface for situations where the type of the graph node needs to be named, like when used as data members of classes.
+More on this below.

-TODO

 Backend Customization Point Design